Lifelong Love of Learning?

 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”

 We can interpret this quotation a few different ways, as I think that this quotation works on many levels.
 Perhaps the most relevant way I can understand this quotation is the way it reminds me of the sadness and insecurity students sometimes feel when they achieve a poor test score.
-This poor test score can destroy a child, because it places them in a cage.
+This poor test score can destroy a child and their love of learning because it places them in a cage.

 Students start to believe that there is no way out of this cage; that their destiny is to remain mediocre.
+They can believe that there is no point to lifelong learning.
 Furthermore, to not dream about what it is possible to achieve with some application.
+Students who are crushed in this way are very likely to quickly fall into the category of disengaged students.

 Tutor to the future